mockoon/mockoon.com/content/blog/contributor-spotlight-isuru-weerarathna.md

 ### Can you introduce yourself and your background in software development, your passions or hobbies?

-Hi, my name is [Isuru Weerarathna](https://github.com/isuru89).
+Hi, my name is Isuru Weerarathna ([@isuru89](https://github.com/isuru89)).
 I am a full-stack developer with 10+ years of experience in the software industry.
 I love finding software solutions for business problems.
 I have worked in different dynamic environments, from startups to big corporations.
 I am passionate about solving problems through design and coding.
 Outside those brain-exhausting activities, I also cook, play casual computer games, and read novels during my free time.